Lady Gaga: Musical style and themes

-Gaga's songs have covered a wide variety of concepts; The Fame discusses the lust for stardom, while the follow-up The Fame Monster expresses fame's dark side through monster metaphors.
+Gaga's songs have covered a wide variety of concepts; The Fame discusses the lust for stardom, while The Fame Monster expresses fame's dark side through monster metaphors.
 The Fame is an electropop and dance-pop album that has influences of 1980s pop and 1990s Europop, whereas The Fame Monster displays Gaga's taste for pastiche, drawing on "Seventies arena glam, perky ABBA disco, and sugary throwbacks like Stacey Q".
 Born This Way has lyrics in English, French, German, and Spanish and features themes common to Gaga's controversial songwriting such as sex, love, religion, money, drugs, identity, liberation, sexuality, freedom, and individualism.
 The album explores new genres, such as electronic rock and techno.

 The themes in Artpop revolve around Gaga's personal views of fame, love, sex, feminism, self-empowerment, overcoming addiction, and reactions to media scrutiny.
-Billboard describes Artpop as "coherently channeling R&B, techno, disco and rock music".
-With Cheek to Cheek, Gaga dabbled in the jazz genre.
+Billboard described Artpop as "coherently channeling R&B, techno, disco and rock music".
+With Cheek to Cheek, Gaga pursued the jazz genre.
 Joanne, exploring the genres of country, funk, pop, dance, rock, electronic music and folk, was influenced by her personal life.
 The A Star Is Born soundtrack contains elements of blues rock, country and bubblegum pop.
-Billboard says its lyrics are about wanting change, its struggle, love, romance, and bonding, describing the music as "timeless, emotional, gritty and earnest.
+Billboard commented that its lyrics are about wanting change, its struggle, love, romance, and bonding, describing the music as "timeless, emotional, gritty and earnest.
 They sound like songs written by artists who, quite frankly, are supremely messed up but hit to the core of the listener."

 On Chromatica, Gaga returned to her dance-pop roots, and discussed her struggles with mental health.
-Her second album with Tony Bennett, Love for Sale, consists of a tribute to Cole Porter.
+Love for Sale and Harlequin expand on her venture into jazz music.
+The former consists of a tribute to Cole Porter, while the latter was inspired by her role in Joker: Folie à Deux.
+With Mayhem, Gaga aimed to revisit "the pop music my earliest fans loved."
+Described by Billboard as a "chaotic blur of genres", it incorporates synth-pop, with industrial dance influences, and elements of electro, disco, industrial pop, rock and pop rock.
+Lyrically, it explores themes of love, chaos, fame, identity, and desire, using metaphors of transformation, duality, and excess.